Sodom (band): Return to thrash metal (1997–2009)

 Sodom's eighth studio album 'Til Death Do Us Unite (1997) spawned the song for which Sodom would make their most famous music video, the highly-controversial song "Fuck the Police".
 After this album, Sodom returned to the studio and released Code Red in 1999 which marked a full return to the Teutonic thrash metal sound of the 1980s, and it was met with praise from fans and press alike.
 A limited edition featured a bonus CD containing a tribute to Sodom album, Homage to the Gods.
 With 2001 came the release of M-16, a concept album about the movie Apocalypse Now, which took its title from the famed M16 assault rifle.

 In 2003, a double live album was recorded in Bangkok, Thailand, titled One Night in Bangkok.
 A new album simply titled Sodom was released in 2006, in the same vein as M-16.
 The title was chosen – as Angelripper explained it – "because every band needs a self-titled album", and the band had never released one.
 The album was delayed however, because the DVD Lords of Depravity took more time to compose than initially thought.

 In 2007, Tom was asked by the record label Steamhammer for any tracks to be released on the In the Sign of Evil EP.
 Tom believed there were, and the label floated the idea to Tom to get former members Chris Witchhunter and Grave Violator (real name: Franz Josef "Peppi" Dominik) to re-record the EP with the bonus tracks.
 The result became The Final Sign of Evil.
 Chris "Witchhunter" Dudek died on 7 September 2008 from liver failure after a long battle with illness.
+Sodom played at Wacken Open Air in August 2007.

 In 2009, Sodom returned to the UK to play their first show in the country in 20 years at Bloodstock Open Air.